outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 External IP (i.e. *eth0*) is given by ISP or Wi-Fi router, without which you cannot reach the Internet.
 On the other hand, internal IP manually assigned to WireGuard interface is only privately valid within WireGuard network.
 UDP port associated with external IP is where WireGuard service listens for traffic.

 WireGuard does not assume server side or client side.
-They differ in which initiates traffic sending.
-For consistent terminology, I regard peer (B) with public IP as server side while peer (A) censorshipped by firewall as client side.
+They differ in which side initiates UDP connections.
+For terminology consistency, I regard peer B with public IP as the server side while peer A censorshipped by ISP as the client side.
+In this case, the client sites behind a Wi-Fi router.

 Clearly, Peer A, on the initiative, opens connections to peer B establishing a point-to-point tunnel.
-With a few arguments adjustment, peer A reaches the whole *10.0.0.0/24* LAN blocks (even machines without WireGuard) via B - the *gateway*.
-A step further, peer A can route all the Internet traffic through B.
+With a few arguments adjustment, peer A reaches the whole *10.0.0.0/24* LAN blocks (mostly machines without WireGuard) via B - the *gateway*.
+A step further, peer A can route all its traffic through B.

-Firstly, we start off by point-to-point link.
+Firstly, we start off by establishing a point-to-point link.
 Without explicit notice, the following steps should be executed on both sides.

 # Interface